logicaleak/pokemon-api/README.md

 ## Prepare the dev environment

-Execute the following, which will create a container named `tooling` that is workable to run any operations on the code base regardless of the platform development is being made.
+Execute the following, which will create a container named `tooling` that is workable to run any operations on the code base regardless of the platform on which the development is being made.

 ```bash
 bin/prepare.sh